arangodb/spring-data/README.md

     * [Cumulative effect of optimizations (for JOINs, multiple records matching a query, etc.)](#a-id-multiples-a-cumulative-effect-of-optimizations-for-joins-multiple-records-matching-a-query-etc)
     * [Cumulative efficiencies: simple sample calculations for various numbers of persisted entities](#a-id-calc-a-cumulative-efficiencies-simple-sample-calculations-for-various-numbers-of-persisted-entities)
 * [Brief history](#a-name-history-a-brief-history)
+* [Test report comparisons (showing that all upstream functionality is preserved, it is just optimized (not less, just better))(#test-report-comparisons-showing-that-all-upstream-functionality-is-preserved-it-is-just-optimized-not-less-just-better)

 ## <a name="inefficiencies_optimized"></a>Inefficiencies & other issues in Spring Data ArangoDB OPTIMIZED/RESOLVED by this implementation
 1. Data pollution & disk space waste: amount of data persisted/processed, etc. when using this implementation is [up to 4 times smaller](#a-id-single-a-single-record).